igloo1505/interchange/notes/interchangeMVP.md

 ## Bug Fixes:
+- [ ] Disallow scrolling when map is open
 - [ ] Fix map pop-up in both locations.
 Current modal is random, and maybe unneeded.
 - [ ] Remove images on deletion of model or update.